higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/SECURITY.md

     ctx: Context<CreateSingleSidedLiquidity>,
     amount: u64,
 ) -> Result<()> {
-    // deposit memecoin only into orca pool
+    // deposit memecoin only into Meteora pool
     Ok(())
 }
 ```

 - **Risk**: If the AMM requires some base side (SOL/USDC) or an initial ratio, a purely single-sided deposit might fail.
 If your design is truly 0 base side, that’s unusual but not a direct security flaw.

 **Verdict**: The main risk is ensuring the user can’t supply invalid pool accounts to exploit something.
-Typically, orca’s program ID check should mitigate that.
+Typically, Meteora’s program ID check should mitigate that.
 Also, ensure fees are consistent if you do partial token-based or SOL-based.
 No direct exploit if used properly.

 ---